3. Deploy vLLM inference service

 Choose from the example configurations in the `hack/` directory, or customize `values.yaml` for your specific model and requirements.

-Navigate to the `inference/basic` directory, and run the following command:
+Navigate to the `inference/basic` directory, and run the following command to create a working copy of the example values file:

 ```bash theme={"system"}